golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/parallel_processing.md

 ### Calculate boundaries for chunks

 As we will run hashcat on a fragments of the whole keyspace, using the --skip and --limit parameters, we need to split the keyspace into chunks.
-Knowing the keyspace size and maximum numer of providers we range for each of the task:
+Knowing the keyspace size and maximum number of providers we range for each of the task:

 ```js